-Line up a mini truck and a UTV next to a Can-Am, Kubota, John Deere, or Kawasaki, and you can quickly see how the mini truck is a complete evolutionary step-change: No flimsy, or even non-existent, doors.
+Line up a Hijet UTV next to a Can-Am, Kubota, John Deere, or Kawasaki, and you can quickly see how the Hijet is a complete revolutionary leap: No flimsy, or even non-existent, doors.
 No gaping holes for windows or windshield.
 No over-priced thin plastic roof.
-I mean, just check out this solid Jumbo:
+I mean, just check out this HD Dump model:

-No, whichever Japanese mini truck you choose — whether it’s a Daihatsu, Toyota, Suzuki, Subaru, or whatever — it will have a strong, proper steel, fully weather-proof cab.
-And the (literally) underlying reason is that these Japanese mini trucks are constructed in a completely different manner to those other UTV models: Where traditional UTVs have a primitive steel tube chassis with panels attached to it, mini trucks have an automotive-grade welded steel shell.
+Whichever Hijet UTV model you choose, it will have a strong, fully weather-proof steel cab.
+You see, these Japanese Hijet UTVs are literally constructed in a completely different manner to those other UTV models: Where traditional UTVs have a primitive steel tube chassis with panels attached to it, Hijet UTVs have a full welded steel shell.

-There are many reasons why you won’t find any on-road vehicles built like your average UTV: You see, the steel shell approach of the mini truck is standard in the automotive world because it’s safer, it’s much more effective in keeping the weather out (whether that’s wind, rain, snow, or whatever), it creates a stiffer structure, and it keeps the passengers insulated from noise and vibration.
-To flip that around and make it about you — well, riding in the mini truck happens to be safer, more comfortable, and less tiring than riding in a UTV side-by-side.
+This is safer for you in the event of a roll over, and it's much more effective in keeping the weather out (whether that's wind, rain, snow, or whatever).
+The stiffer structure keeps the passengers insulated from noise and vibration as well.
+So, working off-road in your Hijet UTV happens to be safer, more comfortable, and less tiring than riding in any comparable UTV side-by-side.

-The galvanized steel used in the bodies and cabs of these mini trucks isn’t just strong.
-It’s also undergone special treatment to maximize rust-resistance so that your mini truck doesn’t just keep on looking good, but also keeps on running for many years of hard off-roading work.
+Plus, the galvanized steel used in the bodies and cabs of these Japanese Hijet UTVs isn't just strong.
+It's also undergone special treatment to maximize rust-resistance so that your vehicle doesn't just keep on looking good, but also keeps on running for many years of hard off-roading work.

 Interior and comfort

-It’s not just the cab’s construction that’s night and day compared with the UTV.
-There are just so many things you’ll notice as you climb inside (and even before) that will surprise and please you if you’re trading up to a mini truck.
+It's not just the cab's construction that's night and day compared with other UTVs.
+There are just so many things you'll notice as you climb inside that will surprise and please you if you're trading up.

-Once inside and out of the weather, you close the door behind you (noting the satisfying thud, rather than the rattle that you’re more used to with your UTV) and take a look around the cabin.
+Once inside and out of the weather, you close the door behind you (with a satisfying thud, rather than the rattle that you hear from your John Deere) and take a look around the cabin.
 Your first impression?
-Just how car-like it is.
-It reminds you of your regular truck much more than any off-road UTV you’ve ever been in.
-After all, you have a regular steering wheel with stalks to activate windshield wipers, headlights, and turn signals.
-Behind the wheel there’s an instrument display that could be straight out of a Corolla or Civic with all the dials and warning lights you’re familiar with.
+Just how familiar it seems.
+After all, you have a regular steering wheel with stalks for the windshield wipers.
+Behind the wheel there's an instrument display with all the dials and warning lights you'd expect.

 Not wanting to spill your coffee, you secure it in one of the cup holders.
-You find your hand falls very naturally to the center console with it’s AC controls, stereo controls, as well as buttons for 4WD, differential lock and more.
-As you set the AC / heat to a comfortable temperature you notice the myriad of adjustable vents to aim the airflow just how you want it, and you set it to blow on the windshield to stop it fogging up.
-Maybe it’s not as cold as you thought, so you decide to turn off the heat and wind down the windows instead.
-Of course, you don’t actually wind them — you just push the master switches and the windows on both sides of the cab retract quietly.
+You find your hand falls very naturally to the center console with it's AC controls and stereo, as well as buttons for the differential lock and more.
+As you set the AC / heat to a comfortable temperature you notice the myriad of adjustable vents that aim the airflow just how you want it, and you set it to blow on the windshield to stop it fogging up.
+Maybe it's not so cold after all, so you decide to turn off the heat and wind down the windows instead.
+The safety glass cranks down smoothly and quietly.

-Your wife must have been using the mini truck last, but no problem — the seats are easy to adjust.
-They move forwards, backwards and recline, so settling in and finding a comfortable driving position is never a problem.
-In fact, you’re pleasantly surprised at just how roomy the cab is (even for over 6-footers) even despite the external dimensions.
-Getting ready to move off, you reach up, pull on the safety belt and strap in.
-No need to turn a key in this model — just push the starter button and you’re ready to go.
-The shifter is on the left, but it’s easy in this CVT model — the accelerator and brake are in the usual places, so you just slot it into “Drive”, point, push and go.
+Someone else has been using your Hijet Mini Dump, but no problem -- the seats are easy to adjust, so settling in and finding a comfortable driving position is never a problem.
+In fact, you're pleasantly surprised at just how roomy the cab is (even for over 6-footers) despite the external dimensions.
+Getting ready to move off, you reach bacl, pull on the safety belt and strap in.
+The shifter is on the left, but it's easy in this CVT model -- the accelerator and brake are in the usual places, so you just slot it into "Drive", point, push and go.

-The visibility is excellent out of the proper safety glass windshield, and if there’s any rain, snow, or dirt, the standard wipers with their windshield washers make quick work of it.
-And it’s not just the forward-facing visibility that you appreciate: With the wide interior rear view mirror, and large side mirrors, you get a great view of what’s going on behind you, which is particularly useful when you’re reversing to hook up your trailer.
+The visibility is excellent out of the proper safety glass windshield, and if there's any rain, snow, or dirt, the standard wipers with their windshield washers make quick work of it.
+And it's not just the forward-facing visibility that you appreciate: With the large side mirrors, you get a great view of what's going on behind you, which is particularly useful when you're reversing to hook up your trailer.

 Did you notice just how many convenience and comfort features we just name-checked?
-And that’s not all.
-We could have talked about the hard-wearing water-resistant seat covers, the storage spaces and glove box, the sun visors (sometimes even with vanity mirrors), the rugged floor mats and carpet, interior lighting and more.
+And that's not all.
+We could have talked about the hard-wearing water-resistant seat covers, the storage spaces and glove box, the sun visors, the rugged floor mats and carpet, interior lighting and more.
 All of this to make your off-road work experience more convenient and less uncomfortable.

-Now, here’s a feature you won’t see on a UTV that’s standard on these Japanese mini trucks and which makes using that space so much easier — three-way opening.
-What’s that mean?
-Well, take a look at the photo above.
-No more having to hoist gear up high to get it over the sides of the cargo bed.
-Just pop the cotter pins and flip down the side you need to access, et voila!
-And that could be on the left, right, or at the rear, so whatever you need to get at back there, you can put within comfortable reach.
-This feature is on the regular bed mini trucks as well as on the tipping bed ones.
-On- and off-loading has never been easier — not just on your muscles, but on your back, too.
+Now, here's a feature you won't see on a regular UTV that's standard on these Japanese Hijet UTVs -- three-way opening.
+What's that mean?
+No more having to hoist gear up high to get it over the sides of the bed.
+Just pop the cotter pins and flip down the side you need to access.
+And that could be on the left, right, or at the rear, so whatever you need to get at back there, you'll find it within comfortable reach.
+On- and off-loading has never been easier -- not just on your muscles, but on your back, too.

-Then, if you really need to move a lot of stuff quickly, obviously the Dump models are for you, with their powerful electro-hydraulic or PTO-powered mechanisms, are perfect for hauling and dumping dirt, logs, or whatever.
+The Hijet Mini Dumps, with their powerful electro-hydraulic or PTO-powered mechanisms, are perfect for hauling and dumping dirt, logs, or whatever.
 You get the size of the fixed beds plus the convenience of the three-way opening and then, on top of that, you have this hugely powerful dumping mechanism.
 The HD models have beds that are specially reinforced as well.
-You can read more about Dump mini trucks here but, suffice to say, there’s a good reason we call them the Swiss Army Knives of the Japanese mini truck world.
+You can read more about Dump models here but, suffice to say, there's a good reason we call them the Swiss Army Knives of the UTV world.